SimonNtz/SAR_app/README.md

 Sentinel 1 data pre-processing
 ===============================

-This project is a use case of Sentinel 1 data preparation for further quantitative analysis on Earth observation.
+This project is an use case of Sentinel 1 data preparation for further quantitative analysis on Earth observation.
-The processing takes a list of satellite images in input and output them merged into an animated GIF.
+The processing takes a list of satellite images as an input and outputs them merged into an animated GIF.
 The app is automated and deployed on a cloud cluster using SlipStream client.

 ## Prerequisites